Tencent-RTC/TUICallKit/README.en.md

   <img src="Preview/calls-uikit.png"/>
 </p>

-- **Perfect UI interaction**: We provide TUICallKit, an open source component with UI, which can save 90% of your development time.
-You only need to divide 20 minutes to have a video calling application similar to WeChat and FaceTime.
+- **Perfect UI interaction**: We provide TUICallKit, an open source component with UI, which can save your 90% of development time.and you can have a video calling app like WeChat or FaceTime in just 20 minutes.

-- **Multi-platform interconnection**: We support various platforms such as Web, Android, iOS, WeChat applet, etc., and also support cross-platform frameworks such as uni-app.
-You can use TUICallKit components of different platforms to support mutual calls and answers , hang up, etc. In the future, we also plan to support Flutter, MacOS, Windows and other devices.
+- **Multi-platform interconnection**: We support various platforms such as Web, Android, iOS, WeChat applet, etc., as well as support cross-platform frameworks such as uni-app.
+You can use TUICallKit components from different platforms to support mutual calls and answers , hang up, etc. In the future, we also plan to support Flutter, MacOS, Windows and other devices.

 - **Mobile terminal offline push**: We support offline wake-up on Android and iOS.
 When your app is offline, you can also receive call reminders in time.
 Currently, Google FCM, Apple, Xiaomi, Huawei, OPPO, VIVO, Meizu and other push services

-- **Group (multi-person) calls**: We not only support 1-to-1 video calls, but also support multi-person video calls within the group, invite group members to join in the middle, and support group members to actively join the call, etc. .
+- **Group (multi-person) calls**: We not only support 1-to-1 video calls, but also support multi-person video calls within a group, inviting group members to join in the middle, and support group members to actively join the call and more.

-- **Multi-device login**: We also support that you can log in to multiple devices on different platforms.
-You can log in on your Pad and mobile phone at the same time, with a larger screen, better experience and more flexibility.
+- **Multi-device login**: We also support the ability to log in to multiple devices on different platforms, your pad or mobile phone at the same time, for a larger screen and a more flexible experience.

 - **More Features**: We also support multiple features such as custom ringtones, custom avatars, AI noise reduction, weak network optimization...